Free personalized metal finishing help!

-Manganese phosphating and black oxide on gun parts
+Manganese phosphating or black oxide on S7 tool steel & gun parts

 Buyer - Guilford, Connecticut, USA

-Black oxide is more of an alternative to phosphating than a pretreatment for it.
-But guess number 1 is that the parts simply aren't clean.
+A. Black oxide is an alternative to phosphating not a pretreatment for it -- you don't do both.
+But guess number 1 is that the parts simply aren't clean enough.

 You could be having problems due to excess porosity in the MIM parts.
 This could be trapping chemicals from your phosphating process which bleed out later.